Mambix/FreeCAD-yaml-workbench/README.md

 # Solution
 FreeCAD uses python internally as scripting language.
 Briliant!
 So all I needed to write is a workspace plugin that will load parts from YAML file.
-Which is exactly what I did.
-This python code adds new import filter to FreeCAD, giving the user an option to load and manipulate objects from YAML file.
+**Which is exactly what I did!** This python code adds **new import filter to FreeCAD**, giving the user an option to load and manipulate objects from YAML file.
  That way the process can be fairly well automated, making it easier to design and check 3D parts before manufacturing.
 Hopefully lowering costs in the process.

-# Instalation
+# Installation
 In essence you need to find your Mod folder or create one if it does not exist.
 And clone this repository.
 You will get a new folder called yaml-workspace in Mod folder.
 FreeCAD has good very tutorial on this topic [here](https://www.freecadweb.org/wiki/How_to_install_additional_workbenches).
 It explains in detail how to do it based on what platform you're working on.